 06 of 10

 Stuff the Tree

-When the garland-wrapping session is done, turn over the cage.
-To help it retain its shape and fullness, stuff the cavity of the tree with a lightweight packing material like bubble wrap.
+When the garland-wrapping session is done, flip over the cage.
+To help it retain its shape and fullness, stuff the cavity of the tree with lightweight packing material like bubble wrap.
 Don't close up the hole at the bottom of the tree yet.Continue to 7 of 10 below.

 07 of 10

 Decorate the tree with whatever you want: it's your tree, which means it's time to show off your individual style and creativity.
 If your tomato cage holiday tree will be displayed outdoors on a front porch, patio, or at an entryway, make sure you choose weatherproof decor and shatterproof ornaments.
 Here, a strand of silver beads that came on a spool are carefully applied from the top of the tree on down.Continue to 8 of 10 below.